aaronbruckner/TDD-Enterprise/tasks.md

 # Rules
-* You must always have a failing tests before adding a line of code.
+* You must always have a failing test before adding a line of code.
+* Write the least amount of code to make the test pass (even if it your code is not complete or functionally correct).
+* Repeat again and again until the tests have forced you to implement all the tasks including edge cases.
+* You may refactor after a passing test if needed so long as you don't change any functionality and all tests still pass.

 # Tasks
 The following tasks are roughly grouped by epic.
 Cards within each epic get progressively harder.
 Some of the more difficult